space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 1. players for each team are spread out in preset way on either side (maybe add user placement eventually).
 2. coin toss occurs to see which team 'attacks' first
 3. attacking team has ball put on random square on their side
-4. attacking team moves or attacks until they get knocked down, drop the ball, or use all turns
+4. attacking team players each perform an action (move or attack) until they get knocked down, drop the ball, or use all turns
-5. defending team moves or attacks until they get knocked down, or use all turns
+5. defending team players each perform an action (move or attack) until they get knocked down, or use all turns
 6. game play continues until turn limit is reached, or all players of a team are dead

 ### Movement Mechanics
 - user may select any of their players that has not finished movement/action to move
--
+- movement begins with a left click of a

 ### Combat Mechanics
 - a player may only attack adjacent enemies
+- if players have equal strength: (50% knock opponent down, 25% no effect, 25% self gets knocked down)
+- for each net point advantage, +10% knock down opponent, -5% no effect, -5% self gets knocked down)
+- if multiple allies are adjacent to target enemy, chances for successful knockdown go up
+    - add 1 net point advantage for every ally with equal strength to target
+    - add 2 net point advantage for every ally with higher strength to target
+    - add .5 net advantage for every ally with lower strength than target (final net advantage points are math.floor()'d)
+- upon successful knockdown, rolls for death. target has 10% chance to die. dead players leave the game but return next game.

 ### Ball Mechanics